KatherineMichel/agile-sprint-playbook/lean_customer_development.md

 * Steps identified to close a sale, deliver product

 ### Preliminary Product Specs
+* Product timeline 18 months out
+* List key follow-on product enhancements
 * Estimate current product and follow-on products
 * Will there be a series of products?

-### Timeline

-* Product timeline 18 months out
-* List key follow-on product enhancements
 * Product enhancements anticipated up to 18 months
 * MVP delivery date/features